Connecting art + community since 1944

 3D WORK REQUIREMENTS

-- Artists must supply appropriate installation materials.
+- Wall-mounted 3D work should be wired for hanging, artists must supply appropriate installation materials.

 - The CAA has a limited number of pedestals.
 Pedestals can be reserved with CAA Staff upon acceptance.
 If artwork requires a pedestal of a specific size, the pedestal must be provided by the artist.